 Checking the device test results ⚓

-Check out the test results of your device tests on the Build page of your app.
+Check out the test results of your device tests on the Test Reports page.
 You can view the results of the tests run on each device, and check the details of each test case.
 This includes: